 The biggest problem I have found with this setup is the difficulty of accessing gear.
 Every time you want to get something from the bag you have to undo the straps.
 It’s a bit of a hassle.
 To solve this problem, I try to only pack gear that I’ll need only in the morning and evening in the rear rack bag or gear that I won’t need often.

 - Some items to carry in your rear rack bag include:

 - First aid gear

-- Shoes or sandals
+- Shoes, boots, or sandals

-- Tools and spares that I don’t need often
+- Tools and spares

 - Anything you don’t need during the day or don’t need often

-Budget Frame Bag (Optional)
+Budget Bikepacking Frame Bag

 If you’re handy with a sewing machine, you can also save a lot of money by sewing your own frame bag.
-Check out this excellent guide from Mtbr.com for step by step instructions.
+Check out this excellent guide from Mtbr.com for step-by-step instructions.